top of page

 The best thing about these made in Japan-only Seiko 6139-7010's?
-They feature atypical Arabic numberals counting the hours - Seiko used this designed sparingly during this era, and it gives the watch a great military stance.
+They feature atypical Arabic numbers counting the hours - Seiko used this designed sparingly during this era, and it gives the watch a great military stance.

 And it appeared the Japanese military, in the form of the Japanese Defense Forces, agreed - these were issued to the JDF navy (JMSDF) and air (JASDF) forces; issued examples are exceedingly rare, and feature military insignia on the case back and JDF in Kanji Japanese.
-A 1981 Japanese TV special, "The Last Show," highlighted JASDF pilots and their U.S.-provided F-86 Sabre and Mitsubishi T-2 fighter jets - and on the wrist?
-The Seiko 6139-701x, naturally.
+A 1981 Japanese TV special, "The Last Show," highlighted JASDF pilots and their U.S.-provided F-86 Sabre and Mitsubishi T-2 fighter jets.

 Back in the 1970’s, Heuer and Zenith had taken hold of the entire sports watch industry by racing to become the first to produce an automatic chronograph.
 It has been widely debated who won, but in the background of this skirmish, Seiko quietly created one theirs at the same time, beating the Swiss at their own game – the Seiko Ref.
 6139.